cfstras/minecraft-overviewer-scripts/README.md

     - The disk should be big enough to hold your world and the output.
       - The output will be around 2-3x the size of your world.

-1. Make sure you can connect to the compute server.
+1. Make sure you can connect to the compute server with SSH-Key authentication.
     - Set the IP in `variables.sh` under `compute_server = ...`

-1. Run `./run.sh`:
+1. Call `./run.sh` on your local machine
   The script will now do the following steps:
     1. Compile and install overviewer on the compute server
     1. Transfer the world directly from the game server to the compute server